benjamincharity/CSS-Guidelines/README.md

 }
 ```

-SCSS is our preferred CSS syntax.
+SCSS is our preferred SASS syntax.

 ### One file vs. many files